temporalio/documentation/docs/application-development/foundations.md

     // Start all the Workers that are in this process. factory.start();

     /* Create the Workflow stub.
-Note that the Workflow type is not explicitly registered with the Worker. */ WorkflowOptions workflowOptions =
+Note that the Workflow Type is not explicitly registered with the Worker. */ WorkflowOptions workflowOptions =
         WorkflowOptions.newBuilder().setTaskQueue(TASK_QUEUE).setWorkflowId(WORKFLOW_ID).build();
     WorkflowStub workflow = client.newUntypedWorkflowStub("DynamicWF", workflowOptions);